ravi-harun/US_Power_Outage_Analysis/README.md

   frameborder="0"
 ></iframe>

-The disparity across groups suggests that the model may be biased toward certain characteristics associated with the severity of outages, such as demand loss and outage duration.
-Such bias could result in inequitable resource allocation or decision-making in real-world applications, potentially leaving smaller-scale outages under-prioritized.
+This disparity suggests that the model may be biased toward certain characteristics associated with the severity of outages, such as demand loss and outage duration.
+Such bias could result in inequitable resource allocation or decision-making in real-world applications, potentially leaving outages in smaller communities under-prioritized.
 To address this issue, further refinement of the model should incorporate fairness considerations across different groups, ensuring more equitable outcomes and enhancing the model's reliability and social impact.